FLO Price Reaches $0.0418 on Exchanges (FLO)

-FLO (CURRENCY:FLO) traded 17% higher against the US dollar during the 1 day period ending at 17:00 PM E.T. on October 16th.
-One FLO coin can currently be purchased for $0.0418 or 0.00000104 BTC on major exchanges.
-FLO has a market capitalization of $6.36 million and approximately $60,018.00 worth of FLO was traded on exchanges in the last 24 hours.
-In the last week, FLO has traded 19.6% higher against the US dollar.
+FLO (CURRENCY:FLO) traded 17% higher against the dollar during the 24 hour period ending at 8:00 AM ET on October 22nd.
+One FLO coin can now be purchased for $0.0418 or 0.00000104 BTC on major exchanges.
+FLO has a market cap of $6.36 million and approximately $60,018.00 worth of FLO was traded on exchanges in the last day.
+In the last seven days, FLO has traded up 19.6% against the dollar.

 - BOScoin (BOS) traded 2.3% higher against the dollar and now trades at $0.0052 or 0.00000009 BTC.